-Item Description An asset is a resource controlled by the entity which is expected Asset to last more than twelve months and from which future economic benefits or service potential will flow.
-Carrying The amount at which an asset is included in the statement or Amount financial position after deducting any accumulated depreciation Amount and any impairment losses thereon.
-CFO Chief Financial Officer The amount of cash or cash equivalents paid or the fair value of Cost the other consideration given to acquire an asset at the time of its acquisition or construction.
-Depreciation This is the systematic allocation of the cost of use of an asset Depreciation over its useful life.
+Item Description An asset is a resource controlled by the entity which is expected to Asset last more than twelve months and from which future economic benefits or service potential will flow.
+The amount at which an asset is included in the statement or Carrying Amount financial position after deducting any accumulated depreciation and any impairment losses thereon.
+CFO Chief Financial Officer The amount of cash or cash equivalents paid or the fair value of the Cost other consideration given to acquire an asset at the time of its acquisition or construction.
+Depreciation This is the systematic allocation of the cost of use of an asset over its useful life.
 Depreciable The cost of an asset, or other amount substituted for cost in the amount financial statements, less its residual value.
 The amount for which an asset could be exchanged or a liability Fair Value settled between knowledgeable, willing parties in an arm's length transaction.
 FAR Fixed Assets Register GRAP Standards of Generally Recognised Accounting Practice IAS International Accounting Standards Impairment An asset is impaired when the carrying amount exceeds its recoverable amount.
-PPE Property, Plant & Equipment - These are tangible assets that: • are held for use in the production or supply of goods or services, for rental to others, or for administrative purposes and
+PPE Property, Plant & Equipment - These are tangible assets that: • are held for use in the production or supply of goods or services, for rental to others, or for administrative purposes and • are expected to be used during more than one reporting period.